johntiger1/vaal_querying/notes.md

 Resetting:
 1. Unlabel all the datapoints, OR JUST DUMP THE TRAIN DATALOADER (OK!)
+2. Won't work exactly: since we DO implicitly have some state tracking over time...

+Even just defining the problem for this question is challenging!
+Amazing!

 Need to do LEARNABLE actions from FIRST principles: batching, environment reset, etc.